Search for Schools and/or

-School librarians are the coolest bookworms in their schools.
-They manage the libraries—both books and internet resources—that students use for their school research, and make sure that their library materials are up-to-date.
+School librarians manage the libraries-both books and Internet resources-that students use for their school research, and make sure that their library materials are up-to-date.

 Much more than the traditional Dewey decimal or Library of Congress system subscribers, school librarians unite students with information using the most advanced resources available.
 As new technologies are created and mainstreamed, librarians create systems that provide the information in an organized manner to meet student needs.
 Some school librarian responsibilities include the following: